 Should You Want a Friend to Change?

 Accept that there will be things you won't like in someone, but this doesn't mean you can't be friends with them.
 You might disagree politically or on religious views, for example.
 Maybe you disagree with a lifestyle or financial choice.
-You can have discussions with them but it's best to offer your opinions without judgment.
+You can have discussions with them but it's best to offer your opinions without judgment, and even then, only when asked.

 If someone wants to change, it's up to them.
 Hounding them about something will not make them change.
 However, if there are issues that are getting in the way of your friendship, you can talk about them.
 Friends should have a desire to meet each other halfway, and if something is bothering you, a friend should at least wish to hear you out.